byui-cse/byuids-portfolio/README.md

 ## Using this template

-1. Click on green button "Code" -> ""
+1. Click on green button "Code" -> Choose your preferred clone method.

 1. Choose a name for your repository